Noah Ludlow

 Noah Miller Ludlow (1795–1886), was an American actor and theatre manager.
 He was the leader of a theatre company touring Louisiana (where he introduced English language theatre) and Alabama and Mississippi, where he introduced theatre.

-In New Orleans, Ludlow made his career by performing "The Hunters of Kentucky", a sing written at the end of the war to celebrate the Battle of New Orleans.
+In New Orleans, Ludlow made his career by performing "The Hunters of Kentucky", a song written at the end of the War of 1812 to celebrate the Battle of New Orleans.